- Written by Dr.Mehmet Demircioglu

 Written price proof before payment

 A fair price is easier to judge when the quote explains what the money is paying for.
-The amount alone does not show whether the donor area is protected or whether the surgeon is truly involved.
+The amount alone does not show whether donor supply is protected or whether the surgeon is truly involved.

 If these points cannot be written clearly, the patient is not comparing cost.
-He is comparing a number against an unknown medical process.
+He is comparing a number with an unknown medical process.

 Hidden costs are common in clinics that advertise a very low starting price.
-The patient may later be asked to pay extra for more grafts, pain reduction options, PRP, vitamins, special shampoos, extra hotel nights, airport changes, or post-operative products.
+Later, the patient may be asked to pay extra for more grafts, pain reduction options, PRP, vitamins, special shampoos, extra hotel nights, airport changes, or post-operative products.

 Some optional extras may be useful in selected cases.
 The difficulty is when they are presented late, under pressure, or as if the patient has no real choice.